pedrosbmartins/history-chronicle/README.md

 ![The History Chronicle](public/images/header.png)

-Historical events that happened _on this day_, presented as a newspaper.
-That's pretty much it!

 [EXTRA!
 EXTRA!
 Read all about it!](https://pedrosbmartins.github.io/history-chronicle/)

+Historical events that happened _on this day_, presented as a newspaper.

 ### Details